Preserving Historic Fabrics, Costumes,

 FAQ: Answers to Common Textile Conservation Questions

 Stabilization may include sheer overlays, hand stitching, and backing supports that carry stress away from the damage.
-For quilts or banners, quilt repair and edge reinforcement keep weight distributed and prevent further loss.
+For quilts or banners, we perform quilt repair and edge reinforcement to keep weight distributed and prevent further damages.

 Mixed materials are addressed within the overall plan, with careful cleaning and stabilization for non-fabric components.
-When needed, we coordinate with our objects team for compatible methods.
+When needed, we coordinate with our objects team for compatible methods to produce the best results for your item.

-Use archival housing—acid-free boxing and tissue padding—avoid attics and basements, and refold periodically to reduce crease memory.
+Our team recommends you use archival housing, like acid-free boxing and tissue padding.
+Avoid attics and basements, and refold periodically to reduce crease memory.
 We can provide packing and storage guidance tailored to your item.

 Yes.
 We offer on-site options for oversized or fragile works, planning treatment and environmental controls to suit the location.